afsc-assessments/ebswp_2023/doc/EBSpollock.md

 biased low because some production occurs at secondary processors (fishmeal plants) in Alaska.
 The increased production of oil beginning in 2008 can be attributed to the steady trend to add more value per ton of fish landed.
-The oil production index increased 15\% in 2019 and was at levels not seen since before 2015.
+The oil production index decrased 27\% in 2020 and was at levels not seen since before 2012.

 # Data